aronayne/url-shorten/README.md

 ## Getting Started

+Either setup the project following steps "Running Spring Boot app & PostgreSQL in a single Docker container" or "Running PostgreSQL DB in a Docker container to facilitate local development"

 ### Running Spring Boot app & PostgreSQL in a single Docker container

 Steps to run PostgreSQL and the url-shorten Spring Boot app in a single Docker instance: